matrix-org/matrix-spec-proposals/proposals/4155-invite-filtering.md

 Until this proposal is accepted into the spec, implementations should refer to `m.invite_permission_config` as `org.matrix.msc4155.invite_permission_config`.
 Note that the [gematik specification], which predates this MSC, uses an event type of `de.gematik.tim.account.permissionconfig.v1` and slightly different field names.
-Given that the general JSON scheme of the event is the same though, implemenations of the [gematik specification] should largely be equivalent to implementations of this MSC.
+Given that the general JSON scheme of the event is the same though, implementations of the [gematik specification] should largely be equivalent to implementations of this MSC.